AGitmit/syncpool/README.md

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests via GitHub.

-Before contributing, please make sure to read our Contribution Guidelines.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.